thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 This was done quickly to demonstrate how quickly I could make a plot, but it is not ready to show with my data yet.
 For  that, i just have to make sure all the column headers match.
 I'll standardize this next.
 I made this in a few minutes:

 <img width="627" alt="Screen Shot 2022-09-24 at 12 38 44 PM" src="https://user-images.githubusercontent.com/92915699/192115674-82f682f0-c09b-42cd-ba69-ab376e283075.png">

+# Conclusion

+Total time to make a Sr-Nd plot in Excel with literature compilation: Roughly 1.5 hours.
+Part of that was due to me familiarizing myself with Excel on Windows 11 and not knowing *all* the tips and tricks that one should probably know by now.

+Total time to make an IgPet plot of Sr-Nd, Pb-Pb-Pb: Roughly 15 minutes, where most of that was spent data wrangling the 25 groups of samples.
+The actual plotting took maybe 5 minutes, and I did not alter any of the symbols, font size, design, etc.